raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

   //=> All 9 tests passing
 ```

-That's handy, let's make it an operator as well:
+That's handy, so let's make it an operator:

 ```javascript
 const characterComplement =